 Accommodation : There is good accomodation in all major centres - especially in Kampala, Entebbe and in Jinja - from Backbackers to 4-star Hotels.
 All National Parks also have a choice of accommodation ranging from campsites to top-end luxury safari lodges.

 Road Travel within Uganda is relatively straight forward, most major roads being in good or reasonable condition.
 Once off the major roads, conditions are more difficult and 4 x4 vehicles may be needed.
 If you are not familiar with driving in Africa, we recommend hiring an experienced Ugandan driver - if you do have any problems you will be glad to have him to assist you.
 There are many tour companies offering great safaris to all areas of the country and there are a lot of companies that offer car hire if you would like to arrange your own travel.

 Public Transport is readily available in most of the country and there are now a number of bus companies with good quality vehicles operating between Kampala and Nairobi in Kenya, and to Kigali in Rwanda and other destinations throughout East Africa.

 Air Travel within Uganda : is good option to get quickly to many places in Uganda and elsewhere in East Africa.
-A number companies such as; Eagle Air, Fly Uganda, Aerolink and Vine Air offering chartered flights from Entebbe Airport and Kajjansi Airfield to most National Parks and other destinations in Uganda and many nearby countries.
+A number companies such as; Eagle Air, Fly Uganda, and Aerolink offering chartered flights from Entebbe Airport and Kajjansi Airfield to most National Parks and other destinations in Uganda and many nearby countries.
 Helicopter services are also available.

 Jinja and Bujagali Falls - East Africa's centre for adventure.
 See current and detailed information about this special part of Uganda on our website.
 Jinja and Bujagali Tourist Guide For more information contact Peter Knight - Email firstname.lastname@example.org